Fred Ewing: Coaching career

+His coaching career began in 1903 at Fargo College in Fargo, North Dakota.

 In 1904, Ewing took a hiatus from medical school to become the fifth head coach of the University of Oklahoma football team.
 He was the first coach at the school to insist upon fielding only academically eligible players, and the first Oklahoma coach to not play on the team himself.
 Ewing also introduced to Oklahoma the practice of ankle-taping and the "Minnesota shift", a maneuver attributed to Golden Gophers coach Henry L. Williams.

 The Oklahoma Rough Riders (as they were then known) played Kingfisher College to a scoreless stalemate in the season opener.
 At their next opponent, the Pauls Valley Town Team, the Oklahoma players helped erect the goalposts and chalk lines on the field, which was only 75 yards in length.
 The game started late, at 5:00 pm, and the second half was shortened from 20 to 10 minutes, which made it the shortest game in school history.
 Oklahoma lost to Kansas, 16–0, the following week at Oklahoma City.
 The Rough Riders defeated Lawton on the road, 6–0.

 On November 5, Oklahoma and rival Oklahoma A&M (now Oklahoma State) played their first game, which was held halfway between Norman and Stillwater in Guthrie, Oklahoma.
 After the Aggies failed to advance the ball in the game's first possession, they elected to punt it away.
 The ball sailed out of bounds behind the punter and through the A&M end zone before bouncing into a creek.
 By the rules of the day, possession would be gained by the team that recovered the loose ball first.
 Several A&M and Oklahoma players jumped into the creek and struggled to control the wet ball before the Rough Riders finally came up with it and downed it on the bank for the first touchdown of the game.
 During the game, every Oklahoma player scored in a rout of Oklahoma A&M, which ended with the final score of 75–0.

 The next week featured an early edition of what became another long-standing Oklahoma rivalry, that against Texas.
 Texas led 17–10 at half time, but scored 33 unanswered points in the second period to win 50–10.
 In their next game, undefeated Bethany College continued its streak and, using a hurry-up offense, defeated Oklahoma, 36–9, on Thanksgiving day.
 Oklahoma finished the season with a 4–3–1 record.
 The following day, Ewing traveled back to Chicago to continue medical school.

 In 1905, Ewing signed a two-year contract to coach at his alma mater, Knox College, and continued his medical schooling at Rush between the football seasons.